 - Use green energy.
 Switch away from using fossil fuels in your home.
 This site shows certified providers of renewable energy in the United States.
 In the UK, you can choose companies like Bulb.

 - Eat less meat.
-Reducing how much meat you eat – especially beef (see Jonathan Foley’s ‘beef rules‘) – is one of the biggest changes you can make.
+Reducing how much meat you eat – especially beef (see Jonathan Foley’s ‘beef rules‘ and the #NoBeef campaign) – is one of the biggest changes you can make.
 Your body will thank you.

 - Drive less.
 Walk, cycle or take trains and buses.
 Demand better public transport.
 The air will become sweeter.